tingyu12345/white/youtube_data/Live YOUR Life.md

 To, you know, life choices and the baby topic again, we have made it very clear in a few of our videos that we don't want children.
 It's just personally not for us.
 And we still get a lot of questions and that social pressure that, you know, what do you mean like you have to, and you're getting older, and it's a must.

-Yeah, it's mandatory, you can't not.
+Yeah, it's **mandatory**, you can't not.
 As a woman, if someone asks you when you're gonna have a baby, not if you want one, when... because it's always when.
 They just assume, and you say, "Oh, like, actually, I know we don't, we don't want children."
 And they'll say, "Oh, you're still young, you can change your mind."

 So I'm old enough to say I want a baby, but I'm not old enough to say I don't want a baby?